sethm/symon/README.md

 loading, the simulated CPU's reset vector is loaded with the values
 $00, $03, and the CPU is reset.

-There is a simple sample program in the "samples" directory, for testing.
+There are two very simple sample program in the "samples" directory, for testing.

+- 'echo.prg' will echo back anything typed at the console.

+- 'hello.prg' will continuously print "Hello, 6502 World!" to the console.

 ### 3.3 Running